EvanW2k/CS454-Regular-Expression-Acceptance/README.md

 - Kleen Star: *
 - Parenthesis: ( and )

-The symbols the regular expression uses may be any letter (cap or uncap) or any numver.
+The symbols the regular expression uses may be any letter (cap or uncap) or any number.
 With the exception that & represents epsilon.

 Algorithms Used in program: